skellis46/finger-pointing-moon/case-for-support.md

     + includes speculative and/or experimental documentation practices using still and moving images and written responses [output]
     + analytical reflection on the practice in order to propose what can and cannot be known about experiences in this practice, and other body-based practices more generally
     + scholarly journal article that takes a quasi third-person perspective on this research: its limits, misses, problems, mistakes [output]
-    + categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"[^wheel] [output] -- maybe this ought to be for problem 3?

 - practice-research: collecting practice of 'unforgettable experiences of body-based practice/performance', called _Unforgettable_
     + not at all clear how this practice relates to the RQs
     + invite and collect notes and letters from scholars, artists and wider public about first-hand memories of watching and doing dance and/or performance